GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

 * **Explain `Looper`, `Handler` and `HandlerThread`.** - [Learn more here](https://blog.mindorks.com/android-core-looper-handler-and-handlerthread-bd54d69fe91a) and [from video](https://www.youtube.com/watch?v=rfLMwbOKLRk&list=PL6nth5sRD25hVezlyqlBO9dafKMc5fAU2)

 -   **How to handle crashing of AsyncTask during screen rotation?**<br/>
-    : The best way to handle AsyncTask crash is to create a RetainFragment, i.e., a fragment without UI as shown in the gist below: https://gist.github.com/vamsitallapudi/26030c15829d7be8118e42b1fcd0fa42
+    - The best way to handle AsyncTask crash is to create a RetainFragment, i.e., a fragment without UI as shown [here](https://gist.github.com/vamsitallapudi/26030c15829d7be8118e42b1fcd0fa42).
     We can also avoid this crash by using RxJava instead of AsyncTask as we will be subscribing and unsubscribing at onResume() and onPause() methods respectively.

 * **How does the threading work in Android?** - [Learn more here](https://www.youtube.com/watch?v=zfDYK-xB1Uo)